dai-shi/reactive-react-redux/README.md

 avoid bailing out.
 Typically props are passed, and if some of them are changed, no bailing out happens.

+Note: `bailOutHack` is a workaround until React provides a method for that.
+Possibly, it will never be provided.
+The current workaround is not stable and raises console errors.

 Install
 -------